You can integrate Process Street with other tools used within your company.

 This integration creates automated workflows, increasing your productivity and output.

-In this article, we will look at how you can transfer files from a given checklist into your Dropbox account.
+In this article, we will look at how you can transfer files from a workflow run into your Dropbox account.

-Read on to see how we can do this.
+Read on to see how you can do this.

 To connect Dropbox with Process Street we will be using the third-party automation service, Zapier.
-Zapier holds over 1,000 different web apps and services that you can connect to.
+Zapier has over 2,000 different web apps and services that you can connect to.

 The connection between different web apps and services is completed using a Zap.